GuizhanCraft/InfinityExpansion2/README.md

 (WIP)

-InfinityExpansion2 requires at least Java 17 and Minecraft 1.17.
+### Requirement

+- Java 17 or higher
+- Minecraft 1.17 or higher
+- Paper or its forks
+- (Optional) SlimefunTranslation

 ## Configuration